cocos/cocos-docs/en/release-notes/upgrade-guide-v3.0.md

 <img src="import-menu.png" width="50%" height="50%"/>

-Next, select the root directory of the __Cocos Creator 2.x__ project.
-The plug-in will automatically traverse all the resources in the project and present it to the developer.(**Note**: It is recommended to upgrade to Cocos Creator 2.4.3 or above separately before re-importing; otherwise the migration results cannot be guaranteed to be correct.)
+Then select the root directory of the Cocos Creator 2.x project and the plugin will automatically traverse all the resources in the project and present them on the migration window.

+**Note**: It is recommended to upgrade to Cocos Creator 2.4.3 or above separately before re-importing; otherwise the migration results cannot be guaranteed to be correct.

 <img src="import-select-project.png" width="50%" height="50%"/>

-Also developers can click on the button in the image below to re-select other items for migrate
+If the developer wishes to switch to another project for migration, click on the icon in the image below to reselect the project.

 <img src="import-panel-select.png" width="30%" height="30%"/>

-Final Developers can check the resources to be migrated by themselves, and click the __Migrate__ button in the right picture below after selection.
-The migrate is complete.
+After confirming the items to be migrated, developers can check the resources to be migrated by themselves and then click the __Migrate__ button in the image below to complete the migration.

 <img src="import-panel.png" width="30%" height="30%"/>